jacktasia/funckey/README.md

 and

-``/sys/class/backlight/intel_backlight/brightness` exists.
+that the `/sys/class/backlight/intel_backlight/brightness` file exists.

-### brightness permissions
+### `brightness` file permissions

+By default the `brigthness` file is not owned by root.

-Your user needs to be able to edit the `brightness` file:
+Your user needs to be able to edit the `brightness` file, change `jack` to your username:

-`chown jack:jack /sys/class/backlight/intel_backlight/brightness`
+`sudo chown jack:jack /sys/class/backlight/intel_backlight/brightness`

-or
+This will change the permissions for just this boot.
+To change the permissions going forward do this:

 `sudo nano /etc/udev/rules.d/90-myrules.rules` and add a line with: